betancesdar/musicalia-react/README.md

 # musicalia-react
-Front end and api powered by spotiftu
+Front end and api powered by spotify